 The elevation shafts and the tilt and elevation gearing should be kept clean and well lubricated.
 Periodically check the condition of the elevation worm gear, the elevation threaded rod and the tilt sector gear as well as the front and rear trunnion brackets.
 If necessary, clean off any dust, dirt, pitch or other debris using a wire brush, and then re-apply a good quality, non-hardening grease.
 The bushings for the tilt and elevation handwheel shafts should also be kept lubricated with a lightweight penetrating oil.
-Lubrication points are shown in Fig. 131 and Fig. 132 on page 87.
+Lubrication points are shown in Fig. 141 and Fig. 142.